eserie/wax-ml/WEP.md

 ## WEP4

-To work with "real" streaming data, it should be possible to implement a buffer mechanism running on any python generator and to use the synchronization and data tracing mechanisms implemented in WAX to apply JAX transformations on batches of data stored in memory.
+To work with "real" streaming data, it should be possible to implement a buffer mechanism running on any python generator and to use the synchronization and data tracing mechanisms implemented in WAX-ML to apply JAX transformations on batches of data stored in memory.

 Design a `wax.dataset` high level API to stream data.